AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - All (165 out of 165) framelib objects get built to a single library files
 - Realtime operation and non-realtime operation is supported
-- There are some key issues to note below and some minor niggles to be ironed out
+- There are some key issues to note below which I'm working through

 To build you should be able to run make on this directory and then copy framelib_pd.d_fat and set it to load on startup